StevenBlack/vocab/million-dollar-words.md

 ### mercurial
-Describes someone whose mood changes in a heart- beat.
+Describes someone whose mood changes in a heartbeat.
 It's also used to describe someone who is always upbeat—the assumption being, perhaps, that they must be depressed in private.
-In both cases, mercurial people may be difficult, but they are always interest- ing.
+In both cases, mercurial people may be difficult, but they are always interesting.
 Pronounced MEHR-CURE-EE-ULL.

 ### meretricious
 Acting flashy in an effort to look like something you're not.
-A meretricious artist paints with a lot of elaborate brush strokes, but the painting isn't inter- esting; a meretricious novelist may use fancy language but write a book with no real literary impact.
+A meretricious artist paints with a lot of elaborate brush strokes, but the painting isn't interesting; a meretricious novelist may use fancy language but write a book with no real literary impact.
 Pronounced MEH-RJH-TRISH-USS.

 ### merman